AbdullahUsama/dawn-ai-agent/README.md

     -   _(Note: Vocabulary and idiom lists are provided by default when only dates are queried.
 If a specific request like "summarize" or "get URLs" is made, only that specific request is fulfilled.)_

 -   **Flexible Date Handling:** Supports relative date inputs (e.g., "today", "yesterday", "last week") and converts them to `YYYY-MM-DD` format for scraping.

--   **API Interface:** Provides a simple RESTful API endpoint for interaction.

--   **CORS Enabled:** Configured to allow cross-origin requests, facilitating seamless integration with the frontend application.

 ## Technologies Used